Learn What to Do in Case Your Child has a Head Injury

 - In the older child, add complaints of seeing double and blurred vision to the worry list

-- When in doubt always seek medical attention.
+When in doubt always seek medical attention.

 Check your child frequently for any of the above signs.
 Also check for:

 Babies normally retreat into sleep after trauma, which makes the usual admonition to “watch for a change in consciousness” an anxiety-producing instruction for the parent.
 If a head injury occurs near night or nap time in an already tired child, you may be confused about whether the drowsiness is due to the injury or whether it’s just time for sleep to naturally overtake the child.
 And it may be impossible to follow the advice “Don’t let baby go to sleep.”
 Let baby fall asleep, but awaken yourself every two hours and do a baby check.
 This is what to look for:

 If baby’s color and breathing patterns are normal (no change from usual) and your parental instincts sense nothing’s wrong, there’s no need to awaken baby unless advised to do so by you doctor.
 The deep sleep from a head injury is nearly always associated with shallow, irregular breathing patterns that you are unlikely to have seen before.

 If, however, you are uncertain or child’s appearance sets off a “not normal” alarm, do a partial arousal.
 Sit or stand your child up and then put her back down.
 Normally, a child will fuss a bit and thrash around in the bed to resettle.
 If your child does not act like this, try to fully arouse her by sitting or standing her up, opening her eyes, and calling her name.
 If she awakens, looks at you, fusses or smiles, and struggles to be left undisturbed, you can go back to sleep without worrying.
-If, on the other hand, she does not protest, can’t be awakened enough to begin fussing, is pale, shows irregular breathing, and is drooling profusely, or shows any of the signs of brain injury listed above, seek medical attention immediately.
+On the other hand, if she does not protest, can’t be awakened enough to begin fussing, is pale, shows irregular breathing, and is drooling profusely, or shows any of the signs of brain injury listed above, seek medical attention immediately.